You might have heard of a baby being in the posterior position.

 Why does the baby adopt an occiput posterior (OP) position?

-Most beings will try to find the position in which they feel more comfortable.
+Most human beings will try to find the position in which they feel more comfortable.
 Babies in utero are no different.

 For the baby to adopt an OA position the mother’s front needs to be comfortable to lean against.
 This means the mother’s main positions must be forward-leaning ones.